dxFeed/dxfeed-python-api-web-widget-example/README.md

-# HOW TO: Run Live Charting With DxFeed Python API in 100 Lines of Code via DASH
+# HOW TO: Run Live Charting With dxFeed Python API in 100 Lines of Code via DASH

 Learn how to build live candle charting with this repository.
-[DxFeed Python API](https://dxfeed.readthedocs.io/en/latest/) offers an easy way to get stream financial data.
+[dxFeed Python API](https://dxfeed.readthedocs.io/en/latest/) offers an easy way to get stream financial data.
 Together with [Dash framework](https://dash.plotly.com/) one may build production ready service in about 100 lines of code.